Web-Multi-Media/HttpStreamingServer/README.md

 Change torrent admin password:

     docker-compose -f docker-compose-prod.yml run --rm nginx htpasswd -c /usr/torrent/.htpasswd admin

-The videos contained in the Videos/ folder are indexed everytime the populatedb command is launched.

-If you want to trigger an update, use the following command

-    docker-compose -f docker-compose-prod.yml run --rm web python3 manage.py updatedb

 If you want to manually modify the data, you can access the admin page with a superuser account.
 For that, create one with the following command.